ClementNerma/NightOS/docs/specs/shell-scripting.md

 read ./somefile.txt | length # Prints: 12
 ```

 How does this work exactly?
 First, `read` reads the file and outputs it to CMDOUT as a `string`, which is then passed to `length` which happens to accept strings as an input.
-It then computes the length of the provided input and writes it to CMDOUT, as a `number`.
+It then computes the length of the provided input and writes it to CMDOUT, as an `int`.
 Which means we can do that:

 ```hydre
 echo ${ $(read ./somefile.txt | length) * 2 } # Prints: 24